Window Film Frequently Asked Questions

 LLumar® film, also referred to as tint, is made up of an ultra-thin layer bonded with a strong adhesive to glass and other surfaces found in homes and commercial properties.
 This durable, versatile problem-solver enhances life in a surprising number of ways.
 LLumar offers a variety of film products, each fine-tuned for its specific application.

 Window film can be installed on sliding glass doors, skylights, large windows and small French panes.
 Professional installers cut each film to fit any shape or size of flat glass.
 It’s also safe for dual-pane windows and most types of low-e glass.
 Some films are better suited for certain situations.
 Consult a dealer for product recommendations compatible with your type of windows or glass.

-Films are almost always installed on the inside of a window.
+Film is almost always installed on the inside of a window.
 However, there are exceptions.
 When an area is difficult to access, a film designed specifically for exterior application will be used.
 This is a great alternative for skylights or commercial buildings with high security clearance in certain areas.

 A film upgrade for existing building windows is typically only a fraction of the cost for full window replacement.
 Savings depend on the particulars of each situation, and can vary.

 LLumar window film products are applied to glass with water-based solutions.
 Our film is carefully installed by professionals trained to treat your windows and property with care.

 Window film installation projects vary, but in many residences, film can be installed in one day.
 Larger projects for commercial properties can take longer.
 When scheduling an installation appointment with one of our professional dealers, be sure to mention any time constraints.
 They’ll adjust, to the best of their ability, to fit your schedule.

 LLumar window film comes in various designs, colors and shades.
 It can be virtually clear to preserve Views or opaque for privacy.
 Most solar control film is optically clear.
 Looking through it is like wearing high-end sunglasses, or a flattering photo filter.